 Tell your health care provider right away if you have any of these signs and symptoms of liver problems:

-PROMACTA is a prescription medicine used to treat adults and children 1 year of age and older with low blood platelet counts due to chronic immune thrombocytopenia (ITP) when other medicines to treat ITP or surgery to remove the spleen have not worked well enough.
+PROMACTA is a prescription medicine used to treat adults and children 1 year of age and older with low blood platelet counts due to persistent or chronic immune thrombocytopenia (ITP), after an initial ITP treatment has not worked well enough.

 PROMACTA is also used to treat people with:

 - low blood platelet counts due to chronic hepatitis C virus (HCV) infection before and during treatment with interferon

 - severe aplastic anemia (SAA) in combination with other medicines to treat SAA, as the first treatment for adults and children 2 years of age and older

 - SAA when other medicines to treat SAA have not worked well enough